2025 marketing calendar: playable marketing ideas

 Collect opt-ins and build loyalty to boost repeat purchases

 To boost sales throughout this period, it’s very important that brands take advantage of Black Friday to collect opt-ins.
-Black Friday marketing formats can be used to this end (via a simple opt-in form, for example).
+Black Friday marketing formats can be used to this end (via a simple opt-in form).

-Brands can also take advantage of this opportunity to continue collecting customer preference (with a survey or swiper, for example), to optimize future campaigns.
-They can also encourage engaged prospects to create a customer account or download their application to boost their re-purchase rate for the rest of the year.
+Brands can take advantage of this opportunity to collect customer preference (with a survey or swiper) to optimize campaigns.
+They can encourage engaged prospects to create a customer account or download their application to boost their re-purchase rate.

 3 marketing campaign ideas to boost Black Friday sales

-Simple mechanics such as Instants Gagnants are ideal for recruiting new leads and collecting optin. before or during Black Friday.
-Red By SNCF, for example, relied on the One-armed Bandit to boost the visibility of its Black Friday campaign.
+Simple mechanics such as Instant Wins are ideal to recruit new leads and collecting optin.
+Red By SNCF relied on the One-armed Bandit to boost the visibility of its Black Friday campaign.

-The very simple principle of the game (aligning three identical patterns to unlock a gift or discount) is indeed perfect for engaging a wide audience.
-Prospects are also attracted by the prospect of finding out immediately whether they’ve won a reward or not.
+The principle of the game (aligning three identical patterns to unlock a gift or discount) is indeed perfect for engaging a wide audience.
+Prospects are attracted by the prospect of finding out immediately whether they’ve won a reward or not.

 marketing game black friday